-Sue Willman is a senior consultant and former DPG partner with over 30 years’ experience of innovative public interest litigation and collaboration with non-profit organisations and campaigners.
-Sue is particularly well known for her work to protect the basic rights of migrants, whether refugees or EU nationals.
-In recent years, she has led DPG’s international human rights work.
-She also works part-time at King’s College where she has established a Human Rights and Environment Legal Clinic, the first in the UK.
+Sue Willman KC (Hon) is a senior consultant and former DPG partner with over 30 years’ experience of innovative public interest litigation and collaboration with non-profit organisations and campaigners.
+In 2025, Sue was recognised as an honorary KC for her work to protect the basic rights of asylum-seekers and refugees.
+She has led DPG’s international human rights work as a ‘senior statesperson’ in Chambers.
+She is a senior lecturer at King’s College where she has established a Human Rights and Environment Legal Clinic, the first in the UK.

 Sue is committed to using public and human rights law as a means of challenging social and environmental injustice.

-Sue established Pierce Glynn’s public law and human rights law team, which has an impressive reputation, reflected in the Legal 500 and Chambers Directory rankings for both firms.
+Sue established Pierce Glynn’s public law and human rights law team, which had an impressive reputation, reflected in the Legal 500 and Chambers Directory rankings.
 Sue is one of the few top ranked lawyers for civil liberties and human rights, and administrative and public law in both the Legal 500 and Chambers directories where she has been described as ”an extremely committed solicitor: uncompromising and fearless”, and “tactically astute.”
-On 10 June 2021 she was named The Times Lawyer of the Week having represented asylum seekers held at Napier Barracks in a successful judicial review.
+Her migrant support work has been recognised with awards by LALY, Modern Law awards and as The Times Lawyer of the Week.

-Sue has successfully used public sector equality duty arguments to resolve a number of housing and community care cases involving disabled clients.
+Sue has successfully used public sector equality duty arguments to resolve a number of housing and community care cases involving disabled clients and activists.
 She has also taken on multinational companies which still fail to provide equal access to transport to disabled people, working with paralympic athletes such as Anne Wafula-Strike.

 Significant cases in which Sue has acted include: